 Richard Lightbound has worked for 15+ years within the financial services sector with Wells Fargo and Standard Chartered Bank in senior management positions with responsibility for Institutional and Corporate clients across Europe, MENA and Asia.
 Richard enjoyed a 7 year break from banking to join an early cloud computing company funded by Warburg Pincus and now part of Infor.
 Richard launched and managed operations across Asia and Europe.

-In 2014 Richard joined ROBO Global and in addition to managing daily operations in Europe and Asia, he is responsible for executing business strategy and serves on the Index Committee and Classification Committee.
+In 2014 Richard joined ROBO Global and in addition to managing daily operations in Europe and Asia, he is responsible for executing business strategy and serves on the Index Committee.

 Richard is a frequent speaker at Robotics & Automation conferences and events.
 During his career Richard has lived and worked in Hong Kong, USA, Europe and Sri Lanka.